azureossd/azureossd.github.io/_posts/2023-02-06-Deploying-Web-App-for-Containers-with-CI-CD-pipelines.md

 ```
 {% endraw %}

 If you instead wanted to stay inline with more of what the default template uses, you can reuse the `docker/login-action@v1` task.
 Below is a full example.
-You can also plug the above example in that _doesn't_ use `docker/login-action@v1` but rather only the `docker cli` as well in the build portion, if desired:
+You can also plug the above example in that _doesn't_ use `docker/login-action@v1` but rather only the `docker cli` as well in the build portion of the workflow, if desired.

+Since the Service Principal was already configured to use `AcrPush`, we can use it to authenticate via our `DOCKER_REGISTRY_SERVER_PASSWORD` and `DOCKER_REGISTRY_SERVER_USERNAME` to pull our image on App Service.

 {% raw %}
 ```yaml